Elizabeth's Moving and Storage is a local Chattanooga movign company devoted to providing their clients peace of mind.

 Kenny provided all of the content.
 I laid out the content using a "card UI", a visual tool that places content in boxes to make them easy for users to take in.

-The creative brief for Elizabeth's new site underscored the importance of the "Schedule an Estimate" form.
-However, the form on the old site felt a little cluttered with multiple fields.
+The form on the old site felt a little cluttered with multiple fields.
 User experience research has determined that simplicity is a strong factor in form submissions.
 The more complex a form, the less submissions you get.
-I simplied the form by reducing the number of fields from 10 down to 4.
+I simplified the form by reducing the number of fields from 10 down to 4.
 Instead of using 5 fields to request a user's address, I condensed the address field down to one.
 By cleaning it up, we optimized the from for the highest number of submissions possible.